Eyam Church - we are open

 WE ARE OPEN

-It is also open for Private Prayer from 8.30am to 9.30am weekdays only.
+From 17th August we will be open for Private Prayer from 12noon to 3pm weekdays only.

-At Eyam on 19th July we will have a 9.00am Early Church event and an 11.00am Morning Service on the Eyam Church facebook - click the link on this page.
-At our 11.00am services we are continuing a series on 1 Peter.
+At Eyam on 16th August we will have an 11.00am Morning Service on the Eyam Church facebook - click the link on this page.

-We will be having Evensong for all our Churches every fortnight and the next ones in July are on 12th and 26th.
+We will be having Evensong for all our Churches every fortnight at 6.30pm and the next ones in August are on 9th and 23rd.
 Log into St Anne's Church, Baslow to find the link.

 If you want to join a Zoom coffee group after the 11.00am service please contact the Rector 0794 7092951